elvisgastelum/simple-example-for-text-plain-db/README.md

-# Simple exmaple for text plain db
+# Simple example for text plain db

 This is a simple example using the text plain db